kianamcc/kianamcc/README.md

-- 👋 Hi, I’m Kiana McCullough
+- ✨ Hi, I’m Kiana McCullough
-- 👀 I like programming
+- I like programming, particulary web development

 <!---
 kianamcc/kianamcc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.